ray-project/ray-llm/docs/kuberay/deploy-on-gke.md

-# Deploy Aviary on Googke Kubernetes Engine (GKE) using KubeRay
+# Deploy RayLLM on Google Kubernetes Engine (GKE) using KubeRay

 In this tutorial, we will:

 1. Set up a Kubernetes cluster on GKE.
 2. Deploy the KubeRay operator and a Ray cluster on GKE.
-3. Run an LLM model with Aviary.
+3. Run an LLM model with Ray Serve.

 * Note that this document will be extended to include Ray autoscaling and the deployment of multiple models in the near future.